tylucaskelley/ProjectEuler/README.md

 # Project Euler Solutions

-Solving math problems in a bunch of programming languages
+> Solving math problems in a bunch of programming languages

-*by Ty-Lucas Kelley*
+**Note**: This project is no longer maintained.

 ---

-### Goal
+## Goal

 To solve the same math problems in a bunch of different languages, simply to see how the solutions compare in terms of speed, readability, and other factors.

-### Languages
+## Languages

 * Bash
 * C